digitalfabrik/integreat-cms/sphinx/pull-request-review-guide.rst

 .. tip::

     Have a personal goal of a minimum of reviews.
-You should aim to make a review for every own PR that you open.
+You should aim to make two reviews for every own PR that you open.

 Checklist